koding/kdlearn/guides/koding-with-sublime-text/index.md

   ![alt tag](st2.png)

-3. Open a folder with Sublime Text
+3. Open the folder that you want to sync with your VM using Sublime Text

   ![alt tag](st4.png)